What’s on at Marston Green Library in September

 Solihull Striders & Strollers starting from Marston Green Library every other Monday.
-Then only date we currently have booked for August is 11th.
+Contact Library for details of future dates.
 The free walks in Marston Green area are led by a trained volunteer.
 No need to book, just turn up.
 Tea and coffee will be available afterwards.
 All age groups are welcome.
 Meet at 10.15am for a 10.30am departure.
 Walks last up to an hour.
 The routes are mostly flat, even and accessible to all participants regardless of physical ability.
 The walks are suitable for everyone but if you are unsure, please come along and find out more details.
 The volunteer will be available to answer any questions or concerns you may have.

 Drop in service for advice and information

 Drop in service for advice and information on local issues